wpmetabox/docs/_docs/extensions/mb-relationships.md

 Name|Description
 ---|---
 `id`|The relationship ID (or type).
-It's used to identify a relationship from others.
+It's used to identify a relationship with others.
 Required.
 `from`|The "from" side of the relationship.
 Required.
 See below for details.
 `to`|The "to" side of the relationship.
 Required.
 See below for details.

-Both sides `from` or `to` accepts various parameters for the connection and meta box.
+Both sides `from` or `to` accept various parameters for the connection and meta box.

 If you pass **a string** to `from` or `to` (like we did in the *Basic usage* section above), the plugin will understand that as the **post type**.
 So the relationship will be created from posts to posts with specific post types.